Brian M. Crosby: In the legislature

+Crosby was sworn in as a member of the Maryland House of Delegates on January 9, 2019.
+He was a member of the Economic Matters Committee during his entire tenure, including as its vice chair from 2021 to 2025.
+He was also a member of the Rules and Executive Nominations Committee, the Southern Maryland Delegation, and the Maryland Legislative Transit Caucus.

+In January 2026, Crosby announced that he would not run for re-election in 2026.

 Political positions

 Education

 Crosby supports the Blueprint for Maryland's Future, a sweeping education reform bill passed by the legislature during the 2020 legislative session that would provide schools with $3.8 billion a year for 10 years.
 He criticized a bill introduced that year that would allow teachers to carry guns in schools, later calling it the "dumbest policy in American history.
 Teachers sign up to teach.
 They don't sign up to go through combat trauma."

 During the 2022 legislative session, Crosby voted for a bill that would prevent school boards from discriminating against people on the basis of race, ethnicity, color, religion, sex, age, national origin, marital status, sexual orientation, gender identity, or disability; the bill passed the House of Delegates by a vote of 94-36 and the Senate by a 34-13 vote, and became law without the governor's signature.
 During a debate on the bill, Crosby voted against an amendment that would have blocked public schools from discussing gender and sexuality in the classroom.
 The amendment failed by a 37-95 vote.
 He also voted against an amendment that would prohibit transgender students from competing on girls' sports team in schools, which was defeated in a 42-91 vote.